Despite being provided as an important feature to save your car engine, the Reduced Engine Power Mode actually makes us suffer sometimes.

 - Oxygen sensor

-Some of these problems are not a big deal for your car, yet it switches to the limp-in mode.
+Lots of the stated issues may not be big for your vehicle, yet it switches to the limp-in mode.
 The car will automatically detect the problem or even the slightest imbalance among the sensors will turn on the mode.

-Those who have gone through a limp-in mode knows the pain of it.
-It limits your vehicle performance to such extent that you can’t even drive it properly!
+If you go through facing limp-in mode, you will know all the pain and trouble.
+It limits the performance of the car to such an extent that it is not even possible to drive it peacefully.
 Let’s see how exactly a limp-in mode limit your car performance—

 How Does The Limp-In Mode Affect My Car Performance?

-The limp-in mode makes a few changes in the car which affects the performance & your driving experience.
+A few changes get changed by the limp-in mode which affects the performance and the experience of driving the vehicle.
 Depending on the model, the limp mode may exert different limitations in different cars.
-The backup system includes the actions below—
+The backup system includes the steps stated below.

 - No acceleration